Cancer: There’s An App for That (2020 Update)

 Moodfit

-Mental health is extremely important in caring for one’s overall wellbeing.
-Moodfit is a free mental health app designed to help users ‘shape up’ their mood.
+Mental health is essential in caring for one’s overall well-being.
+Moodfit is a free mental health app designed to help users shape their moods.
 After seeing many apps focus on helping people get into physical shape, the designers of Moodfit crafted this app to help people get into mental shape.
-The app provides a questionnaire to determine the severity of symptoms, as well as many articles and audio files designed to help people understand what they’re experiencing.
-Users can track their mood over time and gain insight into which type of things affect their feelings.
-There’s also a cognitive behavioral therapy portion of the app which can teach people how to dispute overly negative thoughts.
+The app provides a questionnaire to determine the severity of symptoms and many articles and audio files designed to help people understand what they’re experiencing.
+Users can track their moods over time and understand which things affect their feelings.
+The app also has a cognitive behavioral therapy portion, which can teach people how to dispute overly negative thoughts.

-No matter what your diagnosis, level of understanding or internet savviness, there’s an app that can help you.
-It’s important to remember that these tools are not meant in any way to replace a doctor or specialist, but they can bring relief, organization and help connect to resources and people who wish to provide support to cancer patients.
-See your online app store and consult with your doctor or oncology social worker for further or more specific guidance on those apps which might best benefit you.
+No matter your diagnosis, level of understanding, or internet savviness, there’s an app that can help you.
+It’s important to remember that these tools are not meant in any way to replace a doctor or specialist.
+Still, they can bring relief and organization and help connect to resources and people who wish to support cancer patients.
+See your online app store and consult with your doctor or oncology social worker for further or more specific guidance on those apps that might best benefit you.

 Additional Reads You May Enjoy: